obonaventure/cnp3/book/transport/transport.rst

 :rfc:`793` also defines two special options that must be supported by all TCP implementations.
 Since the TCP Header Length field contains the length of the TCP header in 32 bits word, The first option is `End of option`.
 It is encoded as a single byte having value `0x00` and can be used to ensure that the TCP header extension ends on a 32 bits boundary.
 The `No-Operation`, encoded as a single byte having value `0x01`, can be used when the TCP header extension contains several TCP options that should be aligned on 32 bits boundaries.
 All other options [#ftcpoptions]_ are encoded with the TLV format.

+.. sidebar:: The robustness principle

+ The handling of the TCP options by TCP implementations is one of the many applications of the `robustness principle` which is usually attributed to `Jon Postel`_ and is often quoted as `"Be liberal in what you accept, and conservative in what you send"` :rfc:`1122`

+ Concerning the TCP options, the robustness principle implies that a TCP implementation should be able to accept TCP options that it does not understand, in particular in received `SYN` segments, and that it should be able to parse any received segment without crashing, even if the segment contains an unknown TCP option.

 .. _TCPRelease: